REV Ocean

 REV Ocean is a privately funded research and expedition vessel (REV) under construction by VARD shipyards.

 Some sources describe her as a yacht, but unlike a yacht, her main purpose is not recreation or sports.
-She is 194.9 m in length and displaces 17,440 gross tons.
+She is 194.9 m in length and her gross tonnage is 19,235.

 Design and construction

 REV Ocean was designed by Espen Øino with an interior by H2 Yacht Design.
 It was initially intended to be a 140 m superyacht with some research facilities, but during the design process she grew in size and was turned into a research and expedition vessel with a yacht-like exterior and high standards of comfort and design, including a luxury accommodation.